 In fact, there are speculations that fibromyalgia is caused by Clinical Endocannabinoid Deficiency (CECD).

 To make this a bit more digestible, CECD happens when our system does not produce enough endocannabinoids (our own natural cannabinoids).
-So by supplementing those substances with cannabinoids from marijuana, we help our body maintain homeostasis — the cellular balance we all need to function normally.
+By supplementing those substances with cannabinoids from marijuana, we help our body maintain homeostasis—the cellular balance we all need to function normally.

-When our ECS is out of balance that’s when health problems are more likely to occur, such as gastrointestinal issues, sleeping disorders, chronic pain, mood changes, muscle spasm, and stiffness.
+When our ECS is out of balance that’s when health problems are more likely to occur, such as gastrointestinal issues, sleeping disorders, chronic pain, mood changes, muscle spasms and stiffness.

 Synthetic cannabis for fibromyalgia is still a question mark